I hail from Indiana but I'm a yooper at heart. I love Michigan and all its beauty.

-For the 2013 season (in northern Michigan, this is May through October), I was fortunate enough to work as the gift shop manager for Grand Traverse Lighthouse, located at the tip of the Leelanau Peninsula.
+In 2013 between May and October, I was fortunate enough to work as the gift shop manager for Grand Traverse Lighthouse, located at the tip of the Leelanau Peninsula in Northern Michigan.

 Leelanau Peninsula, which embodies the entirety of Leelanau County, is known by Michiganders as "the little finger" of the "mitten" (a reference to the shape of lower Michigan).
 The tip of the Peninsula brings together the waters of Lake Michigan (to the West) and Grand Traverse Bay (to the East).

 The name "Leelanau" is a combination of Native American and French terms meaning "delight of life."
 I had known for years that the Leelanau Peninsula was beautiful, with areas of waters as turquoise as the Caribbean.
 During hours when the gift shop was closed, I got to know the flavor of the area's quaint little shoreline towns and their unique offerings.
 I saw a variety of flora and fauna in settings beautiful enough to cause me to simply stop and stare.
 I want to share some of the highlights, mainly to entice people to visit this area and see for themselves that there is true beauty and awesomeness in the Midwest!

 Getting to Leelanau

 The Leelanau Peninsula is in northwest lower Michigan.
 Major access interstates are US 31 from south and west, and US 131 toward Traverse City from other points across the state (some 30 miles from Traverse City, the interstate will be replaced by 2-lane state highways).